 If comparative negligence becomes an issue, then an attorney will be able to mitigate your involvement in the action, and possibly even keep damaging evidence from being shown to the jury if the case proceeds to trial.
 Personal injury lawsuits can be complex.
 You must have an understanding of the procedural rules, the rules of evidence, and very often know how to aggressively cross-examine opposing experts.
 If you have suffered an accident caused by someone else that affects your livelihood and quality of life, an attorney should be by your side to ensure you get every penny you deserve.

 Additionally, truck drivers and their companies are highly regulated, with both state and federal laws.
 You need someone who understands how to litigate in each realm, and how to interpret both sets of law.
 A good personal injury lawyer will be familiar with the Federal Motor Carrier Safety Regulations, and Florida statutes and regulations, particularly Chapter 316 of the Florida Statutes.

 If you or a loved one has suffered harm as the result of an eighteen-wheeler accident in Florida, speak to a Miami truck accident lawyer as soon as possible.
-The Law Offices of Prosper Shaked works doggedly to ensure their clients are awarded the compensation they deserve.
+Prosper Shaked Accident Injury Attorneys PA works doggedly to ensure their clients are awarded the compensation they deserve.
 Call today at (305) 694-2676 to schedule a free and confidential consultation.